Financing your new car

 With enough savings, you won’t need to apply for a loan or pay interest – saving you money in the long run.
 Just make sure you have a budget in place so outgoings like registration, insurance and running costs are covered.

-Get there faster with a personal loan
+Get there sooner with a personal loan

 We offer fixed and variable rate loans with a maximum loan term of seven years.
 Our loans are unsecured, which means you don’t need to use the car as security.
 Paying off your loan early is something to be proud of, so we won’t surprise you with any penalty or exit fees.
 However, life can sometimes take an unexpected turn so be reassured that we won’t penalise you for missed repayments either.

 We offer loans from $5,000 to $55,000—and repayments can be made weekly, fortnightly or monthly to align with your pay cycle.